-Streamline Shipping Process with Freight Class Codes
+Freight Class Codes Explained

 Tags:

-A basic freight class chart is a valuable tool for industry professionals–especially those using LTL shipping–who frequently ship the same types of freight.
-With these standards, shippers and carriers have a simplified process by which they can evaluate their packing needs and estimate shipping costs.
-So, what are the freight classes and how do you determine them?
-Below is everything you need to know about freight class codes.
+A basic freight class chart is a valuable tool for industry professionals—especially those using LTL shipping—who frequently ship the same types of freight.
+With these standards, shippers and carriers have a simplified process for evaluating their packing needs and estimating shipping costs.

-How is the Freight Class List Determined?
+How Is the Freight Class List Determined?

-The NMFC® is responsible for determining freight classes based on the following four characteristics:
+The NMFC is responsible for determining freight classes based on the following four characteristics:

 • Density